 Being that ETFs are particularly vulnerable to mis-pricing, their prospectuses remain infused with convoluted clauses allowing them to operate in spite of significant price divergences from their underlying assets.
 In other words, physical gold and silver bullion could go supernova in price and value, while exchange traded funds could deflate and or go bankrupt.
 Any investor with exposure to exchange traded funds should reexamine the underlying and inherent risks these vehicles have.

 Physical investment grade gold bullion cannot go broke

-Gold and silver remain unmatched in their ability to insulate investors from poor monetary policies, imprudent fiscal measures and their inflationary consequences.
-Ownership of PHYSICAL gold is pivotal, as securitized products such as ETFs and leveraged funds have come to prey on ignorant investors who vaguely understand the implications of counter-party risk.
+Silver and gold remain unmatched in their ability to insulate investors from poor monetary policies, imprudent fiscal measures and their inflationary consequences.
+Ownership of PHYSICAL gold is pivotal, as securitized products such as ETFs and Leveraged Funds have come to prey on ignorant investors who vaguely understand the implications of counter-party risk.

 6 Gold & Silver Scams to Avoid